lhegen/urbs/doc/overview.rst

 Transmission
 ^^^^^^^^^^^^
 Transmission allows transporting commodities between sites without delay.
-It is characterised by an efficiency and costs, just like processes.
+It is characterised by dc flow equations, which define the power flow between sites depending on voltage angle and admittance.
 Transmission is defined over the tuple ``(site in, site out, transmission, commodity)``.
 For example, ``(Iceland, Norway, undersea cable, electricity)`` would represent an undersea cable for electricity between Iceland and Norway.

 Storage